Hello again! My last diary entry was all about finding a new paint color. Today, it’s all about deciding on a paint color scheme.

 And of course, test the paint color first!
 The color chips you get at the store give you an idea of what you’re getting, but it’s impossible to choose a color based on a tiny paper sample that is printed with ink.
 You’ve got to test the paint color in your home.
 But, when you start testing paint colors for your interior paint project, I beg you to resist the urge to paint sample squares on your wall.
 Use a SureSwatch!

-Deciding on a Paint Color Scheme, A Monochromatic Scheme
+A Monochromatic Scheme

 For our new guest room, we decided on a monochromatic paint color scheme.
 Monochromatic schemes use different shades of the same color, so we could build off of gray or build off of yellow.
 I find the easiest way to create a monochromatic scheme is to go to the stripe card.
 The paint companies have done all the work for you.
 Just pick a color you like and move up or down to have a light, medium, or dark shade.
 The hard part is now deciding what goes where.